lichristopher/100days-of-code-not-complete/r1-log.md

 **Today's Progress**:
 Made an Image Searcher using GIPHY api.
 The design of the web app still needs to be done

+### R1D36: October 3, 2018

+**Today's Progress**:
+Learned how to sort an array without including 'The' 'An' 'And' on the first word